gu-fan/riv.vim/README.rst

 Riv Guide
 ---------

-Following features are better working within a project.
+Following features are provided by **Riv**.

+* Project_, Scratch_, Helpers_ are extra function for managing rst documents.
+* File_, Todos_ are extra syntax to provide more function in rst document.

 Project
 ~~~~~~~